-• Students are responsible for scheduling their degree recital, dress rehearsal and recital hearing dates in consultation with the Fine Arts Event Coordinator (Leigh Barton-Green), Director of Technical Services (Bob Hett), the applied instructor, committee members, required collaborative musicians or pianist, and Division Chair (Dr. Nathanael May).
+• Students are responsible for scheduling their degree recital, dress rehearsal and hearing dates in consultation with the Fine Arts Event Coordinator (Leigh Barton-Green), Director of Technical

-- Students will refer to the calendar of available dates before coordinating their recital and dress rehearsal with all involved parties. - All parties must confirm their availability before the student submits their application. - Applications for recitals and dress rehearsals will be released via the following Google form on a date predetermined by the Division Chair.
-Students will be notified of the release date in advance: https://forms.gle/9TYdfm93c2LEV9ZA8 - Students must submit a first, second and third choice for both their recital and dress rehearsal. - Students will have 7 days to submit their choices via Google form.
-If they do not meet this deadline, they will not perform a recital during the current semester. - If multiple students request the same date, they may be asked to share the recital date. - Once all students have submitted their choices, or after the 7 day window, the Fine Arts Events Coordinator will begin selecting recital and rehearsal dates based on these applications.
-They will reach out to the student via email to confirm what days/times have been allocated to the student. - Once your dates have been confirmed by the Fine Arts Events Coordinator, students will submit Outlook Calendar invites for the recital and dress recital to the following; - RECITAL: Panel, pianist/collaborative musicians (if applicable), Fine Arts Event Coordinator, and Director of Technical Services - DRESS REHEARSAL: Applied instructor, pianist/collaborative musicians (if applicable), and Fine Arts Event Coordinator.

-If a dress rehearsal, recital or hearing must be rescheduled, the student must inform all parties immediately and update Outlook Calendar invites to the involved parties with the new information.
+- Services (Bob Hett), the applied instructor, committee members, required collaborative musicians or pianist, and Division Chair (Dr. Nathanael May). - Students will refer to the list of available dates, times and venues before coordinating their recital and dress rehearsal with all parties involved.
+There are limited dates available these are chosen based on the availability of the venues and Fine Arts and campus calendars.
+Recitals during Finals Week are not permitted unless there are unmitigated circumstances. - Recitals and dress rehearsals will take place at either 2 p.m. or 7:30 p.m. - All parties must confirm their availability before the student submits their application. - Applications for recitals and dress rehearsals will be submitted by Google form during an application window determined by the Division Chair.
+Faculty and students will be notified when the Google form goes live, and of the available dates, times and venue in advance. - Students must submit a first, second and third choice for both their recital and dress rehearsal. - Students will have 7 days to submit their choices via Google form.
+If they do not meet this deadline, they will not perform a recital during the current semester. - If multiple students request the same date, they may be asked to share the recital date. - Recital applications will be reviewed on a first-come first-served basis.
+The earlier the application is submitted, the greater the chance their first choice will be approved.
+The Fine Arts Events Coordinator will email the student to confirm what days/times have been allocated to them. - Once your dates have been confirmed by the Fine Arts Events Coordinator, students will submit Outlook Calendar invites for the recital and dress recital to the following; - RECITAL: Panel, pianist/collaborative musicians (if applicable), Fine Arts Event Coordinator, and Director of Technical Services. - DRESS REHEARSAL: Applied instructor, pianist/collaborative musicians (if applicable), and Fine Arts Event Coordinator. - If a dress rehearsal, recital, or hearing must be rescheduled, the student must inform all parties immediately and update Outlook Calendar invites for the involved parties with the latest information.
 Students may only reschedule once.
-Additional rescheduling will require approval from the Division Chair, and only under unmitigated circumstances.
+Additional rescheduling will require approval from the Division Chair, and only under unmitigated circumstances. - The following reasons will not be considered: - Lack of preparation - Conflict with ensemble rehearsal, concert, or other obligation - Unavailability of recital participants (accompanist, ensemble members, etc.) - Outside gig or performance opportunity, including auditions

-After the Recital and dress rehearsal dates are confirmed...
+After the recital and dress rehearsal dates are confirmed...